aleen42/PersonalWiki/qa/cassandra.md

 - In Cassandra, there are 4 methodologies to ensure eventual consistency:
     - Anti-Entropy(逆熵): the mothod used to check consistency called [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).
+    - Read Repair: repair in the case that finding it's not consistent when reading data from key A and all the copies of key A.
+    -

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>